UChicagoWebDev/final-project-belay-pannich/README.md

 ## Requirements and Rubric (40 points total)

-### Unauthenticated UI: (3 points)
+### Unauthenticated UI: (3 points) OK.

-- [ ] Unanthenticated users can create a new account
+- OK./ Unanthenticated users can create a new account
 - OK./ Unauthenticated users can sign in with their username and password
-- Unauthenticed users who try to access a room cannot see any messages in that room, and are sent to the signup/login page instead
+- OK./ Unauthenticed users who try to access a room cannot see any messages in that room, and are sent to the signup/login page instead

-### Authenticated UI: (10 points)
+### Authenticated UI: (10 points) -1

 - OK./ Authenticated users can log out, change their username, and change their password
-- Authenticated users can see a list of all channels.
+- OK./ Authenticated users can see a list of all channels.
 For each channel, they can see how many unread messages they have in that channel
 - [ ] Visiting a channel marks all messages in it as read, and all new messages posted to that channel while the user is in it are marked as read too
 - OK./ Check for new messages in the channel at least once every 500 ms. Stop checking if the user leaves the channel.
 (Hint: use SetInterval)
-- Check for new unread messages in other channels at least once every second.
+- OK./ Check for new unread messages in other channels at least once every second.
   Use only one HTTP request to get counts for all channels
 - OK./ For each message with replies, display the number of replies to that message just below the message content